Maven: The Complete Reference

 </project>

-dependency; you can specify a range of versions that would satisfy a given dependency.
-For example, you can specify that your project depends on version 3.8 or greater of JUnit, or anything between versions 1.2.10 and 1.2.14 of JUnit.
+Instead of a specific version for each dependency, you can alternatively specify a range of versions that would satisfy a given dependency.
+For example, you can specify that your project depends on version 3.8 or greater of JUnit, or anything between versions 4.5 and 4.10 of JUnit.
 You do this by surrounding one or more version numbers with the following characters:

 Specifying a Dependency Range: JUnit 3.8 - JUnit 4.0.